Kris Boyd

-Kris Boyd (born 18 August 1983) is a Scottish former professional footballer who played as a forward, currently working as a sports pundit.
+Kris Boyd (born 18 August 1983) is a Scottish former professional footballer currently working as a football pundit for Sky Sports.

-As a player he was a forward.
-Boyd grew up in the South Ayrshire village of Tarbolton and started his senior career with Kilmarnock.
+Playing as a forward, Boyd started his senior career with Kilmarnock.
 He transferred to Rangers in January 2006, and was their top goalscorer in each of his seasons at Ibrox.
 He is the top goalscorer in the history of the Scottish Premier League, with 167 goals in total.

 Boyd had a short spell in English football with Middlesbrough, during which time he was sent on loan to Nottingham Forest.
 He signed for Turkish club Eskişehirspor in 2011, but terminated his contract after five months and moved to the Portland Timbers of Major League Soccer in January 2012.
 He later returned to both Kilmarnock and Rangers.

 Having played several games for the Scotland U21 and Scotland B teams, Boyd received his first cap for the senior Scotland national team in 2006.
 He scored seven goals in eighteen appearances for the senior national side over four years.
 He is now a regular pundit on Sky Sports Soccer Saturday.

 Early footballing life

 As a youth, Boyd played in 17 matches as a full back for Rangers.
-He was let go, and became a striker when he joined the youth development program at Kilmarnock, ten miles from his home village, at the age of 12.
+He was released, and became a striker when he joined the youth development program at Kilmarnock, ten miles from his home village, at the age of 12.